spjuhel/BoARIO/src/docs/source/boario-quickstart.rst

 .. code:: python

-  import sys
-  # We need the following because BoARIO is not yet installable
-  sys.path.insert(1, '~/BoARIO/')
   # We import the base for simulation
   import boario.simulation as sim
   # pathlib is a very useful library for handling paths, although you can use strings directly